OpenSourceAP/CrossSection/README.md

 ## Code

-The code is separated into two parts:
+The code is separated into three parts:

 1. **Signals**: Contains code to produce stock-level signals
-2. **Portfolios** Contains code to produce portfolio returns
+2. **Portfolios**: Contains code to produce portfolio returns
+3. **Shipping**: You shouldn't need this, this is used by us for replicable data sharing and checking

 You can download the individual signals that are outputs of the **Signals** part of the code from the data repository above and start from the **Portfolios** part if you like.